 11. 1940 Air Terminal Museum

-The 1940 Air Terminal Museum is a great place to check out not only by aviation enthusiasts but also by curious minds.
+The 1940 Air Terminal Museum is a great place to check out by aviation enthusiasts and by curious minds.

 The museum is located in a building that once served as Houston’s Municipal Airport.
 The place itself is listed in the National Register of Historic Places.

-Inside the museum, there are many galleries that are filled with interesting aviation memorabilia.
+Inside the museum, many galleries are filled with interesting aviation memorabilia.
 You are free to tour the place on your own or go on a scheduled guided tour.

 If you wish to add a visit to the 1928 Carter Airmail Hangar on your list of Houston activities, prior booking is needed.

-Thanks to the Houston Aeronautical Heritage Society or HAHS, the Terminal is being preserved and is now serving as our gateway to significant aviation history.
+Thanks to the Houston Aeronautical Heritage Society or HAHS, the Terminal is being preserved and serves as our gateway to significant aviation history.

 They were able to open the museum (which occupied the terminal’s ground floor) in 2004.
 Other expansion and restoration efforts are in progress.